Traders in Turkey and Argentina enjoy no such luxury.

 Most traders expect Federal Reserve officials to hike rates at the September meeting, and again in December, despite escalating volatility in emerging markets.
 However, with minutes of the Fed’s Aug.
 1 policy meeting due to be released on Wednesday, a slew of Fed speakers throughout the week, and the growing risk of contagion, expectations could change markedly by this time next week.

-For the complete report and all the latest releases visit:
+Visit Vertex Trading Systems for the complete report and all the latest releases.